feelgd777/portfolio_projects/School cafeteria violations.md

 # Overview

 This study aims to comprehensively understand cafeteria violations in public and private schools, comparing their frequency and severity across various neighborhoods to pinpoint areas with significant public health risks.
-The analysis is executed using **[SQL and Python](https://github.com/feelgd777/SQL_repo/blob/main/notebooks/School%20cafeteria%20violations.ipynb)**, and the visualization is done with **[Tableau](https://public.tableau.com/views/Cafeteriaviolations/Dashboard3?:language=en-US&:display_count=n&:origin=viz_share_link)**.
+The analysis is executed in this Jupyter Notebook using **[SQL and Python](https://github.com/feelgd777/SQL_repo/blob/main/notebooks/School%20cafeteria%20violations.ipynb)**, and the visualization is done with **[Tableau](https://public.tableau.com/views/Cafeteriaviolations/Dashboard3?:language=en-US&:display_count=n&:origin=viz_share_link)**.

 # Data Understanding